SIF-framework/SIF-tools/README.md

 For each tool there is a subdirectory Source with the solution file for the tool.

 0. For VSE2017, see: https://visualstudio.microsoft.com/vs/express
+   Note: Microsoft removed VS2017 Express from its server, VS2013 Express is
+         still available and (except for some new language constructs) should work as well.
+Otherwise try the a Visual Studio Community version.
 1. The SIF-source can be downloaded from: https://github.com/SIF-framework/SIF-tools
 2. Build the library solutions Sweco.SIF.* under the Libraries\C# directory:
    - Build both the 'Any CPU' and 'x64' configurations.